martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/generic-handlers.md

 * process a [schema](../schemas)
 * list, display, create, update, or delete [model records](../models-and-databases)

 A few of these generic handlers are described below (and all of them are listed in the [dedicated reference](./reference/generic-handlers)).
-Each of these handler classes must be subclassed on a per project basis to define the required "attributes", and optionally to override methods to customize things like objects exposed in template contexts.
+Each of these handler classes must be subclassed on a per-project basis to define the required "attributes", and optionally to override methods to customize things like objects exposed in template contexts.
 By doing so you are essentially defining handlers that inherit these common patterns, without having to reimplement them.

-Finally it should be noted that using generic handlers is totally optional.
-They provide a good starting point in order to implement frequently encountered use cases, but you can decide to design your own set of generic handlers to accommodate for your project needs if the built-in ones don't match your requirements.
+Finally, it should be noted that using generic handlers is totally optional.
+They provide a good starting point to implement frequently encountered use cases, but you can decide to design your own set of generic handlers to accommodate for your project needs if the built-in ones don't match your requirements.

 ## A few examples

 ### Performing a redirect

 Having a handler that performs a redirect can be easily achieved by subclassing the [`Marten::Handlers::Redirect`](pathname:///api/Marten/Handlers/Redirect.html) generic handler.
-For example you could easily define a handler that redirects to an `articles:list` route with the following snippet:
+For example, you could easily define a handler that redirects to a `articles:list` route with the following snippet:

 ```crystal
 class ArticlesRedirectHandler < Marten::Handlers::Redirect